 - The specific treatment plan utilized

-If you have been diagnosed with a mild bulging disc, it may be alleviated in a matter of a few days to a week.
-Your mild bulging disc pain may be reduced or eliminated by merely adopting good posture or sitting in an ergonomic chair at work.
+If you have been diagnosed with a mild bulging disc, , symptoms could be alleviated within a week.
+Your mild bulging disc pain can be reduced or eliminated by merely adopting good posture or sitting in an ergonomic chair at work.

 When pain from a bulging disc is moderate, your recovery can take longer, perhaps up to six weeks.
-Moderate symptoms may be addressed by physical therapy, rest, over-the-counter-medications, and/or epidural steroid injections.
+Moderate symptoms can be addressed with physical therapy, rest, over-the-counter-medications and/or epidural steroid injections.

-But, when a bulging disc results in pain severe enough to restrict everyday activities, the recovery process may be much longer.
-A lengthy recuperation is especially probable if you undergo hospitalization and traditional surgery to relieve bulging disc symptoms.
+But, when a bulging disc results in pain and other symptoms severe enough to restrict daily activities, the recovery process can be much longer.
+A lengthy recuperation is especially probable if you are hospitalized and undergo traditional open spine surgery to relieve bulging disc symptoms.

-Surgical treatment for symptoms arising from a bulging disc is aimed at relieving the pressure that a bulging disc places on nerve fibers in the spinal canal.
-Traditional surgeries, which require general anesthesia, include laminectomy, foraminotomy, and spinal fusion.
-In-hospital recovery time for these surgeries may last several days, followed by a recovery period at home of weeks or months, depending upon the individual.
-Some patients continue to have pain or may develop a new or different pain years after surgery has been completed.
-In some bulging discs, generated symptom relief is not truly achieved even after open spine surgery.
+Surgical treatment for symptoms arising from a bulging disc is aimed at relieving the pressure that a bulging disc places on nerve fibers in the spinal column.
+Open spine surgeries require hospital admission and large incisions.
+In-hospital recovery time for these surgeries can last several days, followed by a recovery period at home of weeks or months, depending upon the individual.
+Some patients continue to have pain or can develop a new or different pain after surgery has been completed.
+In some bulging disc cases, symptom relief is not truly achieved even after open spine surgery.

-If you are concerned about the potential lengthy recovery period that accompanies open-back surgery, consider the minimally invasive, endoscopic surgical procedures available at Laser Spine Institute (LSI).
+If you are concerned about the potential extensive recovery period associated with open back surgery, consider the minimally invasive surgical procedures available at Laser Spine Institute.
 We offer outpatient procedures to treat bulging discs and other spine conditions.
-Our recovery times are typically much shorter than those associated with traditional spine surgery.
+Recovery times for our procedures are typically much shorter than those associated with traditional open spine surgery.
 Please contact Laser Spine Institute today for your MRI review to determine if you are a candidate for one of our procedures.